max/saisho/README.md

 Now an example using a component instead of a partial.
-The reason being we want to add a page header to the navigation that depends on the template we are showing – the HTMl has dynamic content therefor we can't use a partial:
+The reason being we want to add a page header to the navigation that depends on the template we are showing – the HTML has dynamic content therefor we can't use a partial:

 #### index.html